Break-Through-Tech/WiDS_Datathon2025_Team_16/README.md

 ---

 ## **📄 References & Additional Resources**

-* Cite any relevant papers, articles, or tools used in your project

 Conversation.
 (2024, December 14).
 Abnormal patterns in brain waves may indicate ADHD, expert says.
 ScienceAlert.  https://www.sciencealert.com/abnormal-patterns-in-brain-waves-may-indicate-adhd-expert-says